Cleveland Dissolution of Marriage Lawyer

-When creating your separation agreement, issues may be agreed to that are actually not in your best interest or those of your children.
-An experienced attorney will be able to quickly identify any concerns and work for a fair resolution – one that protects your interests and gets you the resolution you need.
+When creating your separation agreement, issues that are not in your best interest or those of your children may be agreed to.
+An experienced attorney can quickly identify any concerns and work for a fair resolution that protects your interests and gets you the resolution you need.

-There are also times when a previously agreed upon detail becomes contested by either you or your spouse.
-In these cases, having a lawyer can help you quickly and fairly resolve the issue, so you can continue to proceed with a dissolution.
-And should issues remain contested, and you must then pursue a divorce, an attorney can skillfully represent you and advocate on your behalf through negotiation and even at trial, if necessary.
+Sometimes, a previously agreed-upon detail becomes contested by you or your spouse.
+In these cases, having a lawyer can help you quickly and fairly resolve the issue, so you can continue to proceed with dissolution.
+And should issues remain contested, and you must pursue a divorce, an attorney can skillfully represent you and advocate on your behalf through negotiation and even at trial, if necessary.